-In contrast, Apple’s iOS 10 was released in the middle of September and was listed as installed on 79 percent of devices as of February.
+In contrast, Apple’s iOS 11, which was released in the middle of September, was installed on 65 percent of devices as of January 18.

-Even though 31.2 percent — the share of devices running Marshmallow — sounds like a small number, it accounts for a lot of phones, especially considering there have been well over 1.4 billion Android devices activated since September 2015.
-It’s an improvement, but the numbers continue to highlight one of Android’s biggest problems: Fragmentation.
-Google issues monthly security updates and rolls out version updates to all of its supported Pixel, Nexus, and Android One devices, but these are not always released in a timely manner by manufacturers and carriers for other devices.
+Although Nougat’s 30-percent market share may sound like a small percentage, it accounts for a lot of phones, especially considering there have been well over 1.4 billion Android devices activated since September 2015.
+And it highlights one of Android’s biggest problems — fragmentation.
+Google issues monthly security updates and rolls out version updates to all of its supported Pixel, Nexus, and Android Go devices, but these are not always released in a timely manner by manufacturers and carriers for other devices.